 Stress Symptom: Eczema and psoriasis flare-ups

 What’s Happening: Eczema is a common effect of stress that shows up on your scalp.
-It usually looks like a red, itchy, scaly rash.
+It usually looks like a red, itchy, scaly rash or scab.
 With psoriasis, people typically show patches of hardened plaque with fine or thick silvery-white scales that can itch, bleed or flake.
 At least half of all those with the latter condition get it on their scalp.
 Both conditions are hereditary, but stress commonly triggers or exacerbates symptoms.
 Because stress slows down skin healing, disrupts skin’s barrier function and creates an inflammation-friendly environment, the itching and dryness that accompanies eczema can become worse.
 Meanwhile, psoriasis, an autoimmune disorder, likely flares up thanks to stress’ ability to upset your body’s hormonal balance and normal immune response.

 What You Can Do About It: Consult your dermatologist.
 He or she may recommend over-the-counter or prescription anti-inflammatory or antihistamine ointments to soothe symptoms of eczema until your stress levels have come down.
 You can treat mild cases of psoriasis with medicated shampoos and other products containing salicylic acid, which help to slough off excess cells that build up and cause scaling.
-Severe cases, however, need more potent prescription medications, so talking to your doctor is important.
+Severe cases, however, need more potent prescription medications to help heal irritation and sores, so talking to your doctor is important.
 Avoid scratching or picking at your scalp, and be gentle when shampooing, towel drying and brushing or combing your hair.
 If you still don’t see an improvement, you may consider consulting a nutritionist.
 Psoriasis and eczema can be caused by certain food allergies or sensitivities (such as gluten intolerance), an imbalance in the healthy bacteria in your gut or deficiencies in nutrients such as essential fatty acids.

 Remember, the best way to address these symptoms is to manage your stress and what’s causing it; exercise, yoga and meditation can all help, too.
 But while you may be able to cross a few to-dos off your list or put a work deadline behind you, it’s true that other stressors—like dealing with a loss—can linger.
 If your best efforts for stress management still leave you feeling burdened, you might also consider speaking with a therapist.
 Talking to someone about your stressors and reactions to them can help you devise additional strategies for getting to a better place.